-- a soft-boiled or scrambled egg (be sure not to overcook it you don't want it dry) - refried beans (low-fat) water them down with chicken broth - lentil or split pea soup (no ham or vegetables in the soup) - low or non-fat cottage cheese - low-fat, light yogurt (get the blended kind, without big pieces of fruit in it) - ALWAYS drink 64oz of total fluids per day - ALWAYS drink 60 grams (women) and up to 80 grams (men) of protein per day - ALWAYS drink AT LEAST 30oz of Gatorade/Powerade Zero per day - (Here's a hint: in most cases, the yogurt is the easiest to tolerate.)
+- refried beans (low-fat) water them down with chicken broth or water - lentil or split pea soup (no ham or vegetables in the soup) - low-fat or non-fat cottage cheese - low-fat, light yogurt (Greek style is best.
+Get the blended kind, without big pieces of fruit in it) - ALWAYS drink 64oz of total fluids per day - ALWAYS drink 60 grams (women) and up to 80 grams (men) of protein per day - ALWAYS drink AT LEAST 40oz of Gatorade/Powerade Zero per day - (Hint: in most cases, the yogurt and beans are the easiest to tolerate.)

-You will find that you fill up very quickly and it might take you 15-20 minutes to eat one half of an egg or a medicine cup sized amount of yogurt.
+You will find that you fill up very quickly and it might take you 15-20 minutes to eat a medicine cup sized amount of yogurt.
 This is the result that we want... it means that your surgery and your stomach are working just the way they should.